 The Eng Setup System menu is used to identify the type of Remote Aux panel and its address.
-This menu is reached by pressing Eng Setup, System, Aux Panel, Add Panel (Figure 139).
-Slightly different menus appear, depending on whether the system is operating in Single Suite or Multi-Suite mode.
+This menu is reached by pressing Eng Setup, System, Aux Panel, Add Panel (Figure 124).

-Figure 139.
+Figure 124.
 Eng Setup - System Menu

 1. Select the type of panel (24 or 32 Button, Single or Multi Destination).